Euro-CASE Member Academies

 Mission

-acatech provides effective structures for the science-based discussion of strategic technology issues.
+acatech – the National Academy of Science and Engineering has a mandate from the Federal Government and the Länder to contribute expert knowledge to the policymaking process.
+It provides effective structures for the science-based discussion of strategic technology issues.
 Experts from science, industry and civil society develop evidence-based proposals as input for the public and policy debate.
-The themes covered range from resources and the energy supply to technological developments, securing the supply of qualified specialists and technology communication.
+The themes covered include technology policy issues relating to climate and environmental protection, Germany’s technological and digital sovereignty, sustainable mobility, health care and the life sciences as well as securing the supply of qualified specialists and technology communication.

 Committees / Main working groups